Tips for horse show grooming

 It’s the details!

 - Bridle path clipping.
 This makes your horse’s bridle fit better and makes your braids look amazing.
-For more info on bridle paths, you have this article as a reference.
+You have this article as a reference for more info on bridle paths.

 - Products!
 Try them out at home so you know how things will go at the show.
-You may find that you love one detangle for the tail, but a conditioner for the mane works better.
+You may love one detangle for the tail, but a conditioner for the mane works better.
 This also helps your packing list.

 - Sheath cleaning and udder cleaning.
-The sheath and udder areas can sometimes ooze out some smegma and create sticky stains on the inside of your horse’s upper leg.
-Perfect for show-day panic attacks.
+The sheath and udder areas can sometimes ooze out some smegma and create sticky stains inside your horse’s upper leg.
+Perfect for show-day panic attacks, but not if you regularly remove any build-up.

-- These shouldn’t add a bunch of time if you have been keeping up, but they will make your horse stand out in the ring.
+- If you have been keeping up, these shouldn’t add a lot of time, but they will make your horse stand out in the ring.

-- Extra white chrome.
+- Give your horse extra white chrome.
 Use cornstarch, baby powder, or Show Touch Ups to brighten legs before you meet the judge.
+Be warned – using cornstarch or baby powder can get messy with rain and mud.
+Show Touch Up spray lasts for days and days.

 - Super tidy braids or bands.
-Use some Mane Mousse to make sure all wispy hairs are tucked away.
+The best time to work on braiding is when you are NOT going to a show.
 You can find tips on braiding here.

 - A clean nose and mouth.
-While I typically wipe my horse’s nose on a daily basis, I usually only rinse his mouth before the bit goes in on show day.
-I use a 60cc syringe to make sure there are no hay bits waiting to create green foam that will inevitably flail back and hit white legs, clean saddle pads, or me.
+While I typically wipe my horse’s nose daily, I usually only rinse his mouth before the bit goes in on show day.
+I use a 60cc syringe to ensure no hay bits are waiting to create green foam that will inevitably flail back and hit white legs, clean saddle pads, or me.
 For tips on training your horse to love this, look here!

 No green foam for the show ring!

 - Extra shine.
 I like to top off show prep with a sheen product.
-You can also use a smidge of baby oil around noses if you like.
+You can also use a smidge of grooming oil around noses.
 Bonus – some stain protection overnight.
 You can also use a wisp for massive extra shine, learn to make one here!

 - Saddle conditioner.
 At home, I might clean the saddle daily and condition it weekly or so.
 At the show, you can use a lederbalsam just before you get on.
 This creates a nice sheen on your tack and some added stickiness for your bum.
 Both are good to have on hand to impress the judges.